alienjax/UDIF/README.md

 UDSP - udif sparse disk image // grows along with contents UDSB - udif sprase bundle disk image / and re-joined // see below

-encrypted and unencrypted
+Encrypted and unencrypted.
-files have been zipped to conserve space
+Files have been zipped to conserve space, if they don't unzip correctly let me know.

 --